-La Jolla Music Society’s Community Music Center (CMC) is an after-school music program in Logan Heights offered September through May.
-Our talented, bilingual staff of instructors lead group lessons three days each week, as well as a fourth day of ensemble practice for our advanced students.
+La Jolla Music Society’s Community Music Center (CMC) is an after-school music program offered September through May.
+Our talented, bilingual staff of instructors provide group lessons three days each week.
 This program is unique in San Diego because the instruction and instruments are all provided free-of-charge.
 Further, if students are able to fulfill the attendance and music proficiency requirements, they are awarded their instruments to keep for life.

 We accept new students throughout the year.

 If you would like to learn how to play an instrument and are currently in the 4th grade or above, this is the perfect program for you.
 For more information, please contact LJMS’ Education and Community Programming Manager, Allison Boles: 858.459.3724 x221 or ABoles@LJMS.org.